-Summer Pasta Salad with Lemon Dressing is a wonderful combination of flavors and is perfect on a warm day.
-Serve up this chilled pasta salad all season long for a delicious dish the whole family will enjoy!
+Summer Pasta Salad with Lemon Dressing a delightful combination of flavors and perfect on a warm day.
+Serve up this cold pasta salad all Summer long for a delicious dish the whole family will enjoy!

-This creamy pasta salad recipe is a refreshing cold summer salad and pretty easy to make too.
+This creamy pasta salad recipe is a refreshing chilled dish and is pretty easy to make too!
 Made with a nice lemon pasta sauce, the ingredients combine well to create a burst of flavor you won’t soon forget.

 Summertime Chilled Pasta Salad